 In his conclusion, Professor R.R.R.
-Smith makes the argument that the cult of Antinous developped independently to his relionshionship with the Emperor.
-“Antinous’s veneration seems to have been largely an independant phenomenon.
-Hadrian provided vital impulses in the founding of Antinoopolis and the making of the authorised Antinous portrait.
-The cult spread mostly through local initiatives, and probably through the boy-god’s ability to answer worshipper’s needs.
-The Marcus Lucceius Flaccus who dedicated the bust he had ordered from Thasos at coastal Balanea in Syria joined a widespread cult from which he hoped not for imperial favour, bur for fulfilment from the hero Antinous.”
+Smith argues that the cult of Antinous developed independently of his relationship with the Emperor.
+“Antinous’s veneration seems to have been largely an independent phenomenon.
+Hadrian provided vital impulses in the founding of Antinoopolis and making the authorised Antinous portrait.
+The cult spread mostly through local initiatives and probably through the boy god’s ability to answer worshippers’ needs.
+The Marcus Lucceius Flaccus, who dedicated the bust he had ordered from Thasos at coastal Balanea in Syria, joined a widespread cult from which he hoped not for imperial favour but for fulfilment from the hero Antinous.”

 Sources & references: